Do you consider yourself a virtual assistant? Or, do you provide remote admin support from a home office?

 To get the complete tax deduction list with 25 more virtual assistant tax deductions, make sure you download your free checklist here:

 Great question!
-For all of these items that are marked with an asterisk, it means they’re more complex virtual assistant tax deductions that will require a little extra leg work on your part.
-I’m ALL about taking as many (legit) tax deductions as you can, so I made sure to include them in here, complex or not… because they can make all the difference in what money you take home!
+Each deduction that’s been marked with an asterisk requires a little extra leg work on your part.
+I’m ALL about taking as many (legit) tax deductions as you can, so I included relevant tax deductions in this list, complex or not… because they can make a BIG difference in the amount of money you take home!

 Over to you…